Himal Cement Industry: History

 Due to technical problems the plant was shut down briefly in 1990.
 The plant was finally shut down in 2002 after a large opposition by the locals concerning dusts and air pollution.

 Current status

 The land of the factory is now used to develop a dry port by Nepal Intermodal Transport Development Board with the loan assistance from the World Bank.
 The dry port will contain warehouses, parking lot, litigation shed, administrative buildings, quarantine, bank and other required facilities for customs clearance.
 The dry port will have a capacity of about 600 containers and parking facility for about 350 trucks.
-However, the local demands land to utilized only after consulting them.
+However, the locals demand that land be utilized only after consulting them.